 Craterellus tubaeformis (formerly Cantharellus tubaeformis) is an edible fungus, also known as Yellowfoot, winter mushroom, or Trumpet Chanterelle.
-It is small to medium-sized, funnel-shaped, dingy-brown cap has forked veins instead of gills and a yellowish stem.
+It is a small to medium-sized, funnel-shaped, dingy-brown cap that has forked veins instead of gills and a yellowish stem.
 It grows on moss and found mostly in conifer bogs.

 dark grayish brown, convex and sometimes hollow down the middle.
 The forked veins are widely separated, and of lighter color than the cap.
 Stem

 tall, yellowish, somewhat flattened and hollow and often slightly club-shaped or bulbous at the base.
 Flesh